alizainprasla/PokeAPI/README.md

 Implementations:
 -
-- :white_check_mark: Swift
+- Swift
-- :white_check_mark: MVVM
+- MVVM
-- :white_check_mark: Clean Architecture
+- Clean Architecture
-- :white_check_mark: Unit Testing
+- Unit Testing
-- :white_check_mark: No Storyboards and no XIBs
+- No Storyboards and no XIBs
-- :white_check_mark: AutoLayout with Constraints
+- AutoLayout with Constraints
-- :white_check_mark: Human Interface Guidelines
+- Human Interface Guidelines
-- :white_check_mark: Pagination
+- Pagination
-- :white_check_mark: Functional Programming
+- Functional Programming

-How to run the project:
+How to run the project :rocket:
 -
 - This project was developed on Xcode 13.4 using Swift 5 .
 Please run pod install after cloning the repo and checking out to master for running the project.